 Domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
 Domestic abuse is not limited to physical acts of violence or threatening behaviour, and can include emotional, psychological, controlling or coercive behaviour, sexual and/or economic abuse.
-Our school recognizes that exposure to domestic abuse can have a serious, long-term emotional and psychological impact on children.
+Our school recognises that exposure to domestic abuse can have a serious, long-term emotional and psychological impact on children.
+This includes where they see, hear or experience its effects' in relation to domestic abuse.
 We work with other key partners and will share relevant information where there are concerns that domestic abuse may be an issue for a child or family or be placing a child at risk of harm.